20joshuaz/tcp-over-udp/README.md

   - GBN works better for this project since the server does not have a buffer for storing out-of-order segments.
 Reliable transfer still works with the TCP retransmission policy, but once one segment times out, all future segments also time out.
   - Sequence and ACK numbers are still based on the TCP policy.
 - Because this project does not implement flow control, the receive window field is not used and is set to zero.
+- Though I haven't seen it happen, it is technically possible for the server to never quit because it never receives an ACK for its FIN.
+In this case, you can safely quit the program.
+The file should be written to.

 ### Testing Environment
 - I didn't account for endianness in this project.
-The program works on my M1 Mac.
+It works on my M1 Mac and a VM running Ubuntu.